JetBrains/space-kotlin-sdk/README.md

 As an example, the top level *Team Directory* is exposed as `spaceClient.teamDirectory`.

-> **Tip:** While not required to work with Space API client, having the [HTTP API Playground](https://www.jetbrains.com/help/space/api.html#api-playground) open will be useful to explore the available APIs and data types while developing.
+> **Tip:** While not required to work with Space SDK, having the [HTTP API Playground](https://www.jetbrains.com/help/space/api.html#api-playground) open will be useful to explore the available APIs and data types while developing.

 ### Get Profile by Username